Mara Lopez

-Mara Isabella Yokohama (born May 20, 1991), known professionally as Mara Lopez, is a Filipino actress.
+Mara Isabella Yokohama (born May 20, 1991), known professionally as Mara Lopez, is an American and Filipino actress.
 She is a member of Star Magic Batch 13.

-Early life

-Lopez was born on 20 May 1991 in San Pablo, California, United States.
-She is the daughter of beauty queen and actress Maria Isabel Lopez and former Japanese spouse, Hiroshi Yokohama.
-She is the elder of two siblings to a younger brother, moon buggy driver Ken Yokohama.

 Career

 Acting

 Lopez made her acting debut in 2003, playing a younger version of her real-life mother Maria Isabel Lopez, in an episode in GMA's Magpakailanman.

 In 2006 she was launched, along with 23 other aspiring actors and actresses, as a member of Star Magic Batch 13.
 She then starred in ABS-CBN's Sineserye Presents: Natutulog Ba Ang Diyos?.

 In 2002, she played the lead role in the indie film Following Rosa, a Sundance Film Festival entry.

 Yokohama was one of the castaways of Survivor Philippines: Celebrity Doubles Showdown in November 2011.

 In 2015, she was now a freelancer.

 Sports

 Her father Hiroshi Yokohama was the one who taught Mara how to surf.
 She learned how to surf at age 6 in the coastal barangay of Urbiztondo in La Union.
 In 2002 she won the Surfing Championship-Ladies Division at 11 and became the youngest Filipina surfing champion.

 Aside from surfing, she also practices Brazilian jiu-jitsu.
 She was first introduced to the by actor Sid Lucero.
 She also competed in the 2016 World Championship in jiu-jitsu.